elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada.md

 The etransfer deposit fee took the largest chunk!
 I'll have to test the other methods to compare.

+### TODO: USDT -> XMR

+Next time I buy Monero, I'll try this method.

 ### XLM -> USD -> XMR

-Depositing XLM only incurs network fees.
+Bought for C$0.119274 (1% margin), sold for US$0.089 (lucky), monero for $137.95.

+Buying XLM on Newton costed me a margin of 1%.
+I'm thoroughly disappointed with Newton.
+I'll try USDT methods.

+Transferring XLM to Kraken was free.
 Selling to USD has a 0.16% fee for a post limit order, and a post limit order on XMR is another 0.16%.
-That's 0.34% as a 2x maker and 0.52% as a 2x taker.
+So this method would result in fees of 1.32% for makers to 2.03% for takers.

 ### USD -> XMR